 - 1.1 Neighbourhood plans are a new type of document that enables local people, who know, live in, work in and love an area, to write planning policies for their area.
 The plan can state where new areas of housing, community, retail or employment development should be located and what it should look like as well as designate local green spaces.
 A neighbourhood plan cannot override national or local authority policies; however, it becomes part of the legal planning framework and works alongside national and local authority policies in determining planning applications.
 Neighbourhood plans are therefore powerful documents. - 1.2 The Seaford Neighbourhood Plan sets out a vision and the objectives for the future of Seaford up to 2030.
 One of the key challenges for the Neighbourhood Plan is to identify land to deliver at least 185 new homes in that period.
 Without the Neighbourhood Plan, the local planning authority, not the local community, would identify where the housing land should be allocated. - 1.3 In January 2016 Lewes District Council and the South Downs National Park Authority, the local planning authorities for Seaford parish, designated a Neighbourhood Area for the whole of the parish of Seaford for the purpose of enabling Seaford Town Council to prepare the Seaford Neighbourhood Plan.
-The designated area, contained within the Parish Boundary, is shown in Map 1. - 1.4 The Seaford Neighbourhood Plan area comprises the administrative area of Seaford Town Council, including the large coastal town of Seaford and Bishopstone village covering 6.6 square miles.
+The designated area, contained within the Parish Boundary, is shown in Map 1. - The Seaford Neighbourhood Plan area comprises the administrative area of Seaford Town Council, including the large coastal town of Seaford and Bishopstone village covering 6.6 square miles.
 Although Seaford has a Town Council and is generally referred to as a town, in local government legislative terms, it is a "parish".
 Unusually the parish is covered by two local planning authorities, with most of the urban area coming under Lewes District Council and the rural hinterland mostly under the South Downs National Park Authority.
 61.4% of the area covered by this plan is in the National Park.
 Within the urban area of Seaford all decisions on planning applications are made by Lewes District Council.
 Within the National Park area most decisions on planning applications are also made by Lewes District Council under an agency agreement with the National Park Authority, but the Authority retains 'call-in' powers for significant applications.
 The whole parish is covered by Lewes District Council for other non-planning matters such as waste collection and leisure provision. - 1.5 A section called 'Background, policies and aspirations' has been inserted at the front of the Neighbourhood Plan to provide the reader with a quick summary of the planning policies and other recommendations.
 The rest of the Neighbourhood Plan has been set out in a clear manner with a different colour code for each section to clearly illustrate the following themes: Blue is introductory and contextual material; Green is the vision, objectives and planning policies of the Neighbourhood Plan; and Orange is the other aspirations and delivery proposals and the appendices.

 - 1. How to Read and Use the Seaford Neighbourhood Plan

 - 2. Neighbourhood Planning: Legislative and Planning Policy Context

 - 3. Community Consultation

 - 4. The Parish of Seaford

 - 5. Vision & Objectives

 - 6. Policies & Proposals

 - 7. Non-Statutory Community Aspirations

-- 8. Delivery Plan Appendices
+- Delivery PlanAppendices

 - 1.6 This Plan, and its associated maps and policies should be used by residents, local authorities, developers and other stakeholders to understand how the local community wishes future development to occur.
-Attention should be paid to the aspirations and objectives set out within this document, whether or not the development requires planning permission.
-For applications that require planning permission, whether proposing a scheme or assessing the acceptability of a scheme the policies contained within this document are key.
-For a planning application to be considered favourably, all relevant policies contained within this plan should be considered and complied with.